mikko-ahonen/usm-rfc/workflow-format.md

 ## Entities

-The diagram below the relationships between the main entities.
+The diagram below shows the relationships between the main entities.
 Person entity has been omitted for simplicity.

     +-------------------+
     | Workflow          |